Welcome to today's edition of the Rush 24-7 podcast.

 That's Obama and his audience at West Point.

-Rush mentioned the other day that Christian Amon Poor had panned the speech, the New York Times panned the speech, the Washington Post panned the speech.
+Rush mentioned the other day that Christian Oman Paul had panned the speech.

-And again, it's the same thing like releasing the name of the CIA station chief in a media press release that they couldn't be bothered.
+And again, it's the same thing, like releasing the name of the CIA station chief in a media press release that they couldn't be bothered.

-That has got to be let's put aside left-wing, right wing, conservative liberal.
+That has got to be, let's put aside left-wing, right-wing, conservative, liberal.

-You can make a conservative argument that's coherent, you could make you can make a left-wing argument that's coherent.
+You can make a conservative argument that's coherent.

-But this guy who's got speech writers that you pay for, says that the definition of American exceptionalism is living up to international norms.
+But this guy, who's got speechwriters that you pay for, says that the definition of American exceptionalism is living up to international norms.

 Does that mean they're Swedishly exceptionalistic?

-Uh Finland lives up to international norms, Switzerland lives up to international norms, Belgium, the Netherlands, New Zealand, the Solomon Islands.
+Belgium, the Netherlands, New Zealand, the Solomon Islands.

 The Solomon Islands doesn't pretend to be exceptional because it lives up to international.